-The undersigned, envoy extraordinary and minister plenipotentiary of the United The undersigned, envoy extraordinary and minister plenipotentiary of the United States of America, had the honor, on the 31st of July last, to inform his excellency Don Manuel Silvela, minister of state of the government of his highness the Regent of Spain, that the President of the United States, animated by sentiments of sincere friendship for Spain, and earnestly desiring to see a speedy termination of the deplorable conflict in Cuba, tendered his good offices to the government of Spain for the purpose of promoting a settlement of the questions at issue, on a basis alike honorable and advantageous to the mother country and to the colony.
-His excellency the minister of state was pleased, on the 10th ultimo, to reply to this friendly overture, "that if the United States, by their natural influence in America, are able to contribute to the cessation of the efficient of blood to the national fine the Island of Cuba, and its entrance sation of the effusion of blood, to the pacification of the Island of Cuba, and its entrance, by the election of its deputies, into the exercise of its rights, the government of Spain cannot but be grateful for these good offices."
+The undersigned, envoy extraordinary and minister plenipotentiary of the United States of America, had the honor, on the 31st of July last, to inform his excellency Don Manuel Silvela, minister of state of the government of his highness the Regent of Spain, that the President of the United States, animated by sentiments of sincere friendship for Spain, and earnestly desiring to see a speedy termination of the deplorable conflict in Cuba, tendered his good offices to the government of Spain for the purpose of promoting a settlement of the questions at issue, on a basis alike honorable and advantageous to the mother country and to the colony.
+His excellency the minister of state was pleased, on the 10th ultimo, to reply to this friendly overture, "that if the United States, by their natural influence in America, are able to contribute to the cessation of the effusion of blood, to the pacification of the Island of Cuba, and its entrance, by the election of its deputies, into the exercise of its rights, the government of Spain cannot but be grateful for these good offices."